 Oh my dawg, furfriends.
 These pumpkin pie gummy dog treats smelled soooo good!
 Ridiculously good.
 So good that I almost convinced hubby to taste one.
-I probably would have myself to be honest, but being vegetarian I’m not into eating gelatin.
-Our dogs on the other hand, are more than happy to gobble up gummies.
-I liked working with pumpkin in gelatin for our Pumpkin Spice Latte Gummies, and decided to play to create a special pumpkin pie inspired gummy.
+I probably would have tasted one myself to be honest, but being vegetarian I’m not into eating gelatin.
+Our dogs on the other hand, are more than happy to gobble up gelatin gummies.
+I liked working with pumpkin in gelatin for our Pumpkin Spice Latte Gummies, and decided to play to create a special pumpkin pie inspired gummy dog treat.
 The results?
 Doggone droolworthy!

 Layering Gelatin in Homemade Dog Treats